Tommy Condell: Hamilton Tiger-Cats (II)

 Condell returned to the Hamilton Tiger-Cats as he was announced as the team's receivers coach on January 16, 2019.
 Following the resignation of June Jones, he was promoted to offensive coordinator on May 13, 2019.
 That year, the Tiger-Cats finished with a franchise-best 15–3 record and played in the 107th Grey Cup, but lost to the Winnipeg Blue Bombers.
 Condell added the title of quarterbacks coach in 2020, but with the 2020 CFL season cancelled, he signed an extension to stay with the Tiger-Cats for the 2021 season on December 28, 2020.

 On August 7, 2023, Condell and the Ti-Cats mutually agreed to part ways.

 Ottawa Redblacks

 On December 4, 2023, it was announced that Condell had been hired as the offensive coordinator for the Ottawa Redblacks.
+He served in that capacity for two years.

+Winnipeg Blue Bombers

+On December 22, 2025, the Winnipeg Blue Bombers announced that Condell had been hired as the team's offensive coordinator.
+The move reunited him with quarterback Zach Collaros who he worked with from 2013 to 2015 with the Hamilton Tiger-Cats.

 Personal life

 Condell grew up in Utica, New York.
-He and his wife, Mandy, have four sons, Caleb, Luke, J.T. and Wyatt and live in Ancaster, Ontario.
+He and his wife, Mandy, have four sons and live in Ancaster, Ontario.
 He obtained a Bachelor of Physical Education from Cortland State in 1992 and a master's degree in kinesiology from Stephen F. Austin State University.